AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 Until Adobe migrates all legacy mesh URLs, the response to the `aio api-mesh:describe` command will list both the legacy and edge mesh URLs.
 The legacy mesh URL is a standard mesh URL, which Adobe will migrate soon.
 See the [migration notice](../release/migration.md) for more information.

-The edge mesh URL offers improved response times.
-API Mesh stores edge meshes closer to your data sources to reduce latency and generally improve the API Mesh experience by making meshes more performant.
-Edge meshes provide the following advantages:
+The edge mesh URL offers several benefits because the edge is closer to your data sources.
+Edge meshes can provide the following advantages:

 - Improved response times and enhanced API performance
 - Easier integration with industry-standard tools and third-party products
-- Reduced potential of other hosted meshes degrading the performance of your mesh
+- Enhanced performance reliability through inherent tenant isolation
 - Better security and compliance
 - Increased observability